adilraza99/ai-video-editor/README.md

 ## 🚀 Key Features

--   **AI Script Generation**: Automatically generates scripts from screen recordings or raw footage.
+-   **AI Script Generation**: Automatically generates scripts from screen recordings or raw footage using Google Gemini.
 -   **Neural Voiceovers**: High-quality AI voiceover generation with support for multiple tones and languages.
+-   **Full-Video Transcription**: Integrated with **AssemblyAI** (and optional OpenAI Whisper) for accurate, time-synced transcriptions of your existing footage.
 -   **Smart Captions**: Auto-generated captions that sync perfectly with your script (Script-Based Generation) or audio transcription.
--   **One-Click Localization**: instantly translate your video's script, voiceover, and captions into multiple languages (Hindi, Spanish, French, German).
+-   **One-Click Localization**: Instantly translate your video's script, voiceover, and captions into multiple languages (Hindi, Spanish, French, German).
+-   **AI Dubbing (Beta)**: experimental feature to translate spoken audio while preserving timing and tone (Currently in Beta/Coming Soon).
 -   **Interactive Timeline**: Multi-track timeline for video, audio, and captions.
 -   **Version Control**: Manage multiple versions of voiceovers and edits with ease.
 Protected original version and safe delete functionality.